What is a vegetarian?

 Carbohydrates provide energy and vitamins for your brain and muscles.
 Grain products, especially whole grains, are very important because they provide the carbohydrate, fiber, and many vitamins and minerals that your body needs.
-Vegetarians should be sure to eat a variety of whole grains such as whole wheat bread, pasta and tortillas, brown rice, bulgur, and quinoa.
+Vegetarians should be sure to eat a variety of whole grains such as whole wheat bread, pasta and tortillas, brown rice, oats, bulgur, and quinoa.

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
-Excellent sources of healthy fats include nuts or nut butters, oils, and avocados.
+Excellent sources of healthy fats include nuts and nut butters, oils, and avocados.

 Iodine is a mineral that helps your body’s metabolism.
 Plant–based diets can be low in iodine, so vegans should try to use iodized salt in recipes that call for salt.
-Seaweed (the type that wraps up sushi) is also a good source of iodine.
+Seaweed (the type that wraps up sushi or ) is also a good source of iodine.
 Check the label of your salt before you buy it to make sure it is iodized.
 If you choose to use sea salt, be sure to look for brands that specify they are iodized.

 How can I reassure my parents that I can still be healthy while following a vegetarian diet?

 Your parents may be worried that you are choosing to follow a vegetarian diet without knowing how to do it in a healthy way.
-If you can explain your plans to stay healthy and your reasons for wanting to become a vegetarian, your parents may be more likely to understand.
+If you can explain your plan to eat a healthy balance of foods and your reasons for wanting to become a vegetarian, your parents may be more likely to understand.
 You still might need to give them time to accept your new diet.
-Read vegetarian cookbooks or nutritional information with your parents and offer to help with the shopping and cooking.Here are some ideas for kitchen staples that will be helpful when following a vegetarian diet:
+Read vegetarian cookbooks or nutritional information with your parents and offer to help with the shopping and cooking.

 What are some healthy meals that I can prepare?